turingschool/curriculum/source/academy/workshops/storedom_assessment.markdown

 #### 2. Ruby Style

-* 4: Developer is able to craft Ruby objects and methods that follow the principles of DRY, Single Responsibility Principle, short methods, and short lines
+* 4: Developer writes code that is exceptionally clear and well-factored
-* 3: Developer generally writes clean Ruby with some breakdowns in DRY, SRP, method length, or line length
+* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
-* 2: Developer needs support to craft methods following SRP or DRY
+* 2: Developer writes effective code, but does not breakout logical components
-* 1: Developer writes Ruby without regard to DRY, SRP, or other Ruby conventions
+* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
-* 0: Developer is ineffective writing Ruby
+* 0: Developer writes code that is difficult to understand

 #### 3. Rails Syntax & API

-* 4: Developer is able to utilize Rails methods and structures with a minimum of API reference, debugging, or support
+* 4: Developer is able to implement and improve the requested features
-* 3: Developer is able to utilize Rails methods and structures, but needs guidance one what to use where
+* 3: Developer is able to implement the requested features with some support
-* 2: Developer is generally able to utilize Rails, but shows confusion or shallow knowlege about what Rails provides
+* 2: Developer needs guidance about what needs to be done to realize the features, but is able to perform the actual implementation
-* 1: Developer needs *significant* support to utilize Rails' elementary methods/concepts
+* 1: Developer demonstrates shallow knowlege about what Rails provides or how requests work
-* 0: Developer is ineffective at writing any Rails of substance
+* 0: Developer struggles to utilize/build basic Rails features

 #### 4. Rails Style